 Offered every fall, winter, and spring in Frankfort, IL.

-ForeverU's overnight camps help 7-12 grade students understand the value in who they are and the story they're living.
-Students who participate in these camps will also be empowered with the life skills they need to establish a road map for where they hope to go in life.
+ForeverU's personal development camps empower 7-12 grade students with life skills and techniques that help them establish a road map for where they hope to go in life.

-To get the most out of the program, students must be open to personal growth, positive change, and have the willingness to take responsibility for their own learning.
-Students should not participate in this program if they are actively in danger of harming themselves or those around them.
+To get the most out of the camp experience, students should be open to personal growth, positive change, and have the willingness to take responsibility for their own learning.
+A student should not participate in this camp if they are actively in danger of harming themselves or those around them.